 The vehicle identification number is attached to a metal tag and is located on the driver side instrument panel.
+(Please note that in the graphic XXXX is representative of your vehicle identification number.)

 Engine number

 The engine number (the last eight numbers of the vehicle identification number) is stamped on the engine block, transmission, frame and transfer case (if equipped).